paulstothard/helpful_commands/README.md

 To save a high-DPI full-page webpage screenshot use `:screenshot --dpr 4 --fullpage`.

+To delay the screenshot, to capture a menu for example, use `:screenshot --dpr 4 --fullpage --delay 5`.

 ### Create PowerPoint slides from a Markdown file

 Pandoc can be used to generate PowerPoint slides.
 The following Markdown text describes several slides with notes: